Janey Godley shares heartbreaking cancer update

 “He has autism so it’s not easy for him – but cancer is so hard on families.”

-Many responded to her tweet to send her and Storrie love and well wishes.
+Many responded to her tweet to send her and her husband love and well wishes.

 “Oh Janey, my heart is breaking for all of you.
 Your strength (his and Ashley’s too) is incredible.
 Hold on tight to each other,” one person wrote.

-Note: Update: an earlier version of this story incorrectly stated that Ms Godley’s husband is also a comedian.